algosup/2022-2023-project-2-santa-time-Project-8-group/Documents/Functional Specifications.md

   - Will advertise on Tik Tok to kids and their parents as well.

-For each persona from the [scenarios](#scenarios), the team will create an account on some of the following networks:
-- Quora
-- Reddit
-- Stack Overflow
-- TikTok

 Additionally, the team will use their professional or personal accounts to promote the service and website.
 Those are comprising but not limited to the following networks:
 - The same four networks as the personals
 - LinkedIn